We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Whisk the sauce until it’s well mixed.

-Pour the sauce over the pasta and stir to coat.
+Pour the sauce over the bow ties and stir to coat.
 Taste and adjust seasonings, if necessary.

 Garnish with reserved parsley and Parmesan cheese.

 - Pasta Salad: pesto, bow ties and mozzarella pearls, capers and basil